345

 • Spinach: You can replace the 8 ounces (226g) of fresh spinach in this recipe with any other kind of leafy green (chard, kale, collards, etc.).
 I often buy the giant bag of organic power greens from Costco and those are an excellent substitution.
 Another option is to use 8 ounces (226g) of frozen spinach.
 Just make sure that after you thaw it out, you squeeze every last bit of water out of it before using.

 • Silken Tofu: I used organic Mori-Nu silken tofu in this recipe.
 However, I have made this recipe with other kinds of tofu, and it also worked well.
 If you replace the silken tofu in this recipe with another kind of tofu, use a 1:1 ratio.
 So, replace 12 ounces (340g) with 12 ounces (340g) of the tofu of your choosing.
-Whatever kind of tofu you use, make sure it’s either organic or non-GMO so you cn make sure it’s vegan.
+I recommend looking for tofu that’s either organic or non-GMO since soy is usually genetically modified.

 • Sea Salt: I buy fine grain pink sea salt, but you can use any variety of salt you’d like.